 If your RV or trailer exceeds the maximum dimensions allowed—even with an escort—you cannot drive it through the tunnel.
 Instead:

-Consider parking your RV at a resort like Gateway RV Resort and entering the park in a tow vehicle or shuttle
+- Consider parking your RV at a resort like Gateway RV Resort, the best RV park near Zion, and entering the park in a tow vehicle, such as a car, or shuttle.
+Many RVers use a car as a secondary vehicle for exploring the park.

 🔄 What About Trailers & Towed Vehicles?